 In connection with the Business Combination, the Company assumed the public and private placement warrants described in Note 2.
 The private placement warrants are precluded from equity treatment and are recorded as liabilities as they are not considered indexed to the Company's common stock.
 The private placement warrant liability is measured at fair value, using a combination of observable and unobservable inputs.
 The change in fair value of the private placement warrant liability is recorded in other income (expense) on the statement of operations and comprehensive loss.
-The following key assumptions were used in determining the fair value of the private placement warrant liability valued using the Black-Scholes option pricing model as of December 31, 2023 and December 31, 2022:
+The following key assumptions were used in determining the fair value of the private placement warrant liability value of the private placement warrant liability and the private placement warrant liability and the private placement warrant liability and the private placement warrant liability are of the private placement warrant liability and the private placement warrant liability are used in determining the fair value of the private placement warrant liability and becember 31, 2023 and December 31, 2022:

-December 31, 2023 December 31, 2022
+mber 31, Do 2023 ecember 31, 2022

 Common stock price \$ 11.69 \$ 10.69

 Expected volatility 125.0% 125.0%

-Risk-free interest rate 4.1% 4.2%
+Risk-free interest rate 4.1 % 4.2 %

 Expected term (in years) 2.7 3.7

-Expected dividend vield
+Expected dividend yield -